NEXT MEETING AGM: Saturday 9 November 2019 9.30am @ Bev Philben Room, St Hilda’s School. All welcome.

 Mrs Christine Prendergast (1973)

 I graduated from St Hilda’s School in 1973 and attended Gatton College to study Agriculture.
 I went overseas to live in Denmark for a year and worked in a plant nursery.
 I returned home to do my Masters in Biochemistry at Sydney University, followed by five years of Veterinary Science at the University of Queensland.
 As a graduated vet, I bought my practice at Killarney.
 I married fellow vet John and moved to the Gold Coast where we now operate Jacobs Well Veterinary Surgery.
-I’ve been a committee member for eight years.
+I’ve been a committee member for nine years.
 My daughter Lorraine graduated from St Hilda’s in 2014.

 Having graduated from St Hilda’s School as Head Boarder in 2016, my experiences well equipped me to embark on my journey into adulthood.
 Since then, I have moved to Brisbane and am currently studying a Bachelor of Communication at the University of Queensland.
 I’m passionate about St Hilda’s and education for women, and I’m excited to nurture this passion through my involvement in the OGA.